 I liked the app, for which reason I decided to continue my subscription by switching to the annual plan.

-On the other hand, if you want to cancel your plan, you will need to do it before the due date.
+However, if you decide to cancel your plan, you must do so before the payment deadline.

 Much like any other app, ESPN integrates recurring payments and automatic renewals.